The-Blockchain-Company/bcc-node/doc/logging-monitoring/grafana.md

 ![Dashboard](images/grafana_13.55.40.png)

-You can create a New Dashboard from scratch or import one of BCIO's dashboards.
+You can create a New Dashboard from scratch or import one of TBCO's dashboards.
 To import a dashboard, click on import

-Copy `bcc-application-dashboard-v2.json` from the [bcc-ops repository](https://raw.githubusercontent.com/the-blockchain-company/bcc-ops/ea161f35792e74b41efa749085ead64c901f784d/modules/grafana/bcc/bcc-application-dashboard-v2.json)
+Copy `bcc-application-dashboard-v2.json` from the [bcc-ops repository](https://raw.githubusercontent.com/The-Blockchain-Company/bcc-ops/ea161f35792e74b41efa749085ead64c901f784d/modules/grafana/bcc/bcc-application-dashboard-v2.json)

 and paste the json under `Import via panel json`